ObolNetwork/obol-docs/docs/int/faq/general.md

 ### What's with the name Charon?

-[Charon](https://www.theoi.com/Khthonios/Kharon.html) is the Ancient Greek Ferryman of the Dead.
+[Charon](https://www.theoi.com/Khthonios/Kharon.html) [kharon] is the Ancient Greek Ferryman of the Dead.
 He was tasked with bringing people across the Acheron river to the underworld.
 His fee was one Obol coin, placed in the mouth of the deceased.
 This tradition of placing a coin or Obol in the mouth of the deceased continues to this day across the Greek world.

 ### What are the hardware requirements for running a Charon node?